wazuh/wazuh-documentation/source/cloud-service/your-environment/manage-auth.rst

 #.
 To map the user with Wazuh, follow these steps:

    #.
 Go to the Wazuh WUI, click **Wazuh** to open the menu, select **Security**, and then **Roles mapping** to open the page.
    #.
-Click **Create role mapping** and complete the empty fields with the following parameters:
+Click **Create Role mapping** and complete the empty fields with the following parameters:

       - **Role mapping name**: Assign a name to the role mapping.
       - **Roles**: Select the Wazuh roles that you want to map with the user.